 While ACPI support can be disabled in the BIOS, and in the OS, this is not a best practice and as such hardware that requires such changes should be replaced.

 changed to correct an inaccurate clock.
 This is known to be an issue with older

-FreeBSD image.
-That special case was a bug in the hypervisor that is fixed in
+software or FreeBSD image.
+That special case was a bug in the hypervisor that is

 On these systems the default timecounter will eventually stop the clock from ticking, causing problems with encryption, VPNs, and services in general.
 On other systems, the clock may skew by large amounts with the wrong timecounter.